kevinlekiller/simple_php_yenc_decode/README.md

 ### Compilation:

-The binary was compiled in ubuntu 13.04 x64, as long as you have all the requirements you can compile on any operating system.

 Swig is not required, since I offer the swig output files with the source, but if you want to create the swig output files, I used swig 2.0, this was the command:

 `swig -php -c++ yenc_decode.i`

-For the rest, only boost regex is required, my g++ is 4.8.2 for reference and boost regex is 1.55:
+For the rest, only boost regex is required, my g++ is 4.8.2 for reference and boost regex is 1.55 (successful on 1.53 and 1.54):

 ``g++ `php-config5 --includes` -fpic -c yenc_decode_wrap.cpp``